 We teach our children important, basic commands to keep them safe and stop them from running out in front of a car or putting something dangerous in their mouth.
 For the same reasons, dogs should also be taught certain commands.
-Whether you have a puppy or an older dog there are certain basic commands every dog should know.
+Whether you have a puppy or an older dog, there are certain basic dog commands that every dog should know.

-To ensure your dog is a good citizen and to keep him out of dangerous situations, there are minimum commands your dog should know.
+To ensure your dog is a good citizen and to keep him out of dangerous situations, there are some essential dog commands that he should know.
 Each of these dog commands performs a specific function and will help with your pet’s daily routine.
 Whether you take your dog to the park, to the vet or for a simple walk, dangers can occur.
-And, no dog is smart enough to realize every single danger he can get himself into.
-There are automobiles, poisonous snake bites, open wells, bikes, chocolate and candy wrappers causing choking and he can get trapped in places where he cannot get out.
+Also, no dog is smart enough to realize every single danger he can get himself into.
+There are automobiles, open wells, bikes, chocolate and candy wrapper choking hazards and he can get trapped in places where he cannot get out.
 For these reasons, it is extremely important that every dog learns to understand and obey certain basic commands.
-Here are some of the most important dog commands your pup should know:
+Here are some of the most important dog commands your pup should know.

 The important basics

-Teaching your dog different commands can be a fun and rewarding experience for both of you.
-Daily training gives your pup an easier and less stressful life, plus it can strengthen your relationship.
+Teaching your dog different dog commands can be a fun and rewarding experience for both of you.
+Daily training gives him or her an easier and less stressful life, plus it can strengthen your relationship.
 The best time to start training your new puppy, or adult dog, is as soon as you bring it home.
 The younger dogs are, the easier it is to teach them and the faster they learn.
-If you want your pup to learn the commands fast and to get the most out of the training, follow these basic rules:
+If you want your pup to learn the commands quickly and to get the most out of the training, follow these basic rules:

 - Keep training sessions short.
 It’s better to do a few five-minute sessions than one half-hour session each day – young puppies often lose concentration easily.

 - Only train when you are in a good mood.
 If you have had a bad day you may take your stress out on your pet.